nishantnayar/Trading-System/docs/data-ingestion/yahoo-finance-attributes.md

 ### Enhanced API Features

-The institutional holders data is now enhanced with automatic percentage calculations and horizontal bar visualization:
+The institutional holders data is now enhanced with automatic percentage calculations and standardized ag-grid display:

 #### Automatic Percentage Calculation
 When Yahoo Finance doesn't provide percentage data, the system automatically calculates percentages using: